openhab/openhab-addons/bundles/org.openhab.binding.exec/README.md

 | lastexecution   | DateTime  | Time/Date the command was last executed, in yyyy-MM-dd'T'HH:mm:ss.SSSZ format        |

 **Attention:** Linking `input` to any other item type than `String` will result in errorneous behaviour.
-If needed, please use rule to convert your item state to a string.
+If needed, please use a rule to convert your item's state to a string.
 Also note that only commands (e.g. `sendCommand`) to the `input` channel are recognized, updating the item's state will not work (e.g. `postUpdate`).

 ## Minimal Example